eraser-dev/eraser/docs/README.md

 ## Search

-Gatekeeper docs website uses Algolia DocSearch service.
+Eraser docs website uses Algolia DocSearch service.
 Please see [here](https://docusaurus.io/docs/search) for more information.

 If the search index has any issues: